Jenny Meadows: 2011: European indoor champion & Diamond League winner

 At the Paris European Indoor Championships, she earned two medals, securing the silver medal for the 800 m event and a silver as part of British women's 4 × 400 metres relay.
 As the Russian winner was eventually banned for doping, silver for her individual event was later promoted to gold.

-On 31 July, at the age of 30, Jenny finally won her first British senior outdoor title with an 800 m victory at the Aviva National Championships in Birmingham to become national champion.
+On 31 July, at the age of 30, Meadows finally won her first British senior outdoor title with an 800 m victory at the Aviva National Championships in Birmingham to become national champion.

 Meadows won three of the seven Diamond League 800 m races in 2011 – in Shanghai, Birmingham (promotional event) and London (earning $10,000 a win) – to win the overall Diamond League 800 m title.
 Each overall winner earned an additional $40,000 (US Dollars) in prize money.

 She reached the semi-finals of the World Championships Daegu 2011 in South Korea (1:59.07).
 All three Russian finalists including Yuliya Stepanova, who denied Meadows qualification for the final from the semi, were later disqualified for doping.